 Prospects are people, not titles

 Titles can give you directional insight into who makes the buying decisions, but they’re far from foolproof.
-With nearly seven people involved in the average B2B purchase today, the odds are good that the skeptic in the room may not be the one with the most senior title.
+With six to 10 people involved in the average B2B purchase in 2023, the odds are good that the skeptic in the room may not be the one with the most senior title.
 In fact, they may not even be the decision-maker—but that doesn’t mean their opinion doesn’t count.
 The junior stakeholder at the table may wield unexpected influence over his VP.
 The director from another department could have had a poor experience with a similar solution, and she may be poised to poke holes in your pitch.
 To get ahead of this, Zack noted that it’s important to know each stakeholder’s priorities, influence, and personal preferences.

 “Make sure to have an in-depth conversation about this with your internal advocate,” Zack said.
 “The person who’s making the meeting happen has a vested interest in your pitch going well.
 He or she should be able to provide a pre-read of the room, including personal quirks and past experiences.”

 You should also know why they’re at the meeting in the first place—and what their reaction will likely be.
 More importantly, what role does each stakeholder see themselves having in your engagement?

 Subtle details about people like Frank can help you prepare a presentation that addresses their pain points quickly.
 As Zack noted, your point of contact might not offer this information, so it’s on you to ask questions like: Do they value customer testimonials?
 Do they need hard ROI figures or analytics to be convinced?
 These will help you understand how to speak their language and improve the chances of your pitch landing.

 As another Emissary and former marketing executive at Cisco noted, it’s also a great idea to inquire about each stakeholder’s preferences when it comes to pitches themselves.